-In this article, we will discuss the overhead press, specifically:
+In this article, we will discuss a variety of overhead press topics including:

 - Benefits of the Overhead Press